Women's Basketball Coaches

 Dennison is responsible for individual player and character development of the forwards and post players.
 He handles all scouting of Tiger opponents and directs basketball operations.

+He serves as a Professor in the Education Department at Edward Waters College.
 Dennison was born in Miami, FL and spent his prep years in West Palm Beach, Florida.